Hanness1/Datblock-Hacking-Prevention/README.md

 # Datblock-Hacking-Prevention
-Tool that can provide the staff team with client logs of the servers you have beene playing on.
+Tool that can provide the staff team with client logs of the servers you have been playing on.
 This works by you running the program on your end, then the results are emailed to the staff email inbox.

 ![alt text](https://i.imgur.com/0LTvhdM.png)